brianhoangnhatnguyen/web_development/README.md

 * Navbar - a navbar, but with Bootstrap.

 * Card - a box with an image, then the description, and finally the button.

+* Background - the background color.
+We use bg- to set a background color.
+For example bg-dark is black.

+* Gradient - the gradient of the background color.
+We use bg-gradient to add a gradient to the background color.
+For example, bg-dark bg-gradient is black with a gradient.